Administrative Guide 2026

 Ameli Account

-Your essential digital dashboard to track your reimbursements, order your Vitale card, and manage your rights in one click.
+Your essential online dashboard for tracking reimbursements, ordering your Carte Vitale and managing your rights in a single click.

 1